FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

    Similarly, take care the measurements in the initial phase create wide enough interval.
 6. *Timeout for bad cases.*
-   The worst case for MDR search is when each phase converges to intervals way different than the results of the previous phase.
+   The worst case for MLRsearch is when each phase converges to intervals way different than the results of the previous phase.
    Rather than suffer total search time several times larger than pure binary search, the implemented tests fail themselves